Savaterre

 These are the conditions that explain why Chardonnay and Pinot Noir from this part of Victoria have attracted Burgundian comparisons since Giaconda first drew international attention to the area.
 Savaterre's location along the Beechworth-Wangaratta corridor puts it on granite, and that geological fact is as much a part of understanding the wines as anything printed on the label.

-For visitors approaching from Melbourne, the drive northeast through the alpine foothills takes around three hours and deposits you into a landscape that feels genuinely removed from the capital's wine-region day-trip circuit.
 The visual contrast between the granite tors, the dry-stone fencing, and the managed vineyard rows is the kind of setting that recalibrates attention before a single glass is poured.
 Properties in this mode, across Australian wine, whether Blue Pyrenees in the Pyrenees or Brokenwood in the Hunter Valley, share the quality of making the visit itself part of the argument for the wine.

-Placing Savaterre in the Beechworth Peer Set
+Placing Savaterre in the Beechworth comparable set

 Any serious visit to the Beechworth wine area involves mapping its producers against each other.
 Giaconda remains the reference point for allocation scarcity and critical standing, but its mailing list is decades long and access for new buyers is genuinely limited.
 Eldorado Road operates at a more accessible price and volume point and offers a broader range that suits visitors who want variety across a single visit.
 Sorrenberg sits in a quieter register, family-scaled and unhurried, with Gamay and Cabernet Franc expressions that distinguish it from the Chardonnay-led conversation that dominates the area.